Skip To Content

 New Developments

 The QIAT-PS project is currently working on a curriculum for K12 high school and transition students.
-Based on the new research around self-determination and the quality indicators for assistive technology in postsecondary education (Gould, et al., forthcoming 2021), the goal of the curriculum is to prepare secondary students with disabilities to understand the purpose, selection, acquisition, and use of accommodations (including assistive technology devices) and advocate for their legal right to accommodations (including assistive technology) in postsecondary settings.
+Based on research around self-determination and the quality indicators for assistive technology in postsecondary education (Gould, et al., 2022), the goal of the curriculum is to prepare secondary students with disabilities to understand the purpose, selection, acquisition, and use of accommodations (including assistive technology devices) and advocate for their legal right to accommodations (including assistive technology) in postsecondary settings.

 A curriculum map has been developed by a team of experienced professionals with extensive experience in assistive technology and transition planning.
 Upcoming stages include: